 - Handful black olives, pitted

 In a large bowl, mix flour with salt.
 Pour in the olive oil and yeast mixture.
 Mix together.
 Then slowly pour water.
-Combine with your hand until all ingredients come together and you have a dough.
+Combine with your hand until all ingredients come together.

 Place the dough on a floured surface and knead the dough for 3-5 minutes, until you reach to a soft and smooth dough.
 Drop some olive oil into the bowl and place the dough in it.
 Cover the bowl with kitchen towel and leave for 2 hours to rise and double in size.